Sarah Houchens Sizzles In A Racy Red Bikini: ‘You Don’t Grow When You’re Comfortable’

 She looked to accentuate her facial features with pink blush on her cheekbones and a shimmering glow on her nose, chin, forehead, and under eyes.
 She completed the glam look with soft pink gloss on her full lips.

 Sarah’s 906,000-plus followers fell in love with the snap.
-Fans clicked the like button on the post more than 2,700 times with in the first 25 minutes after it went live on the platform.
+Fans clicked the like button on the post more than 2,700 times within the first 25 minutes after it went live on the platform.
 Her admirers also hit up the comments section to leave over 70 remarks about the pic.

 “You are so beautiful,” one follower stated.